Nov 20, 2018

 The clinic offers walk-in services for non-emergent conditions—like colds, flu, sprains, skin rashes, minor cuts and lacerations, and certain types of infections.
 Shifting patients with non-life-threatening conditions into the ExpressCare clinic will shorten their wait times.
 The clinic will also differ from stand-alone urgent care centers by offering a better connection to primary care providers.
 The emergency-trained physicians at the ExpressCare clinic will help ensure patients receive the appropriate follow-up care by connecting them with primary care doctors in the Health + Hospitals system.

 Located on the first floor of the hospital in room 1C2A, the ExpressCare Clinic will be open year-round, 7 days a week, from 8 a.m. to 8 p.m. weekdays and from 10 a.m. to 4 p.m. weekends and holidays.
 These are among the busiest times for the hospital’s emergency department and offer a new option when patients may not be able to access a primary care provider.
-The clinic is designed for adult patients.
-Children and teens will continue to receive care in primary care, when appropriate, or the pediatric emergency room, which typically has short wait times.

 Patients visiting ExpressCare who are assessed as having serious medical conditions that cannot be treated in an urgent care setting or who may require hospital admission will be fast-tracked to the Emergency Department for further treatment.